TUM-DSE/research-work-archive/README.md

 - [2021](./archive/2021/README.md)
 - [Statistics](./statistics.md)

-## Before the thesis
+## Before starting your research work

-The student or the advisor(s) should update the active research [list](./active_research.md) with the subject and the tentative or definitive dates
+The student or the advisor(s) should update the active research [list](./active_research.md) with the subject and the start and end dates.

-## After the thesis
+## After finishing your research work

 Once you are done with your research work at our chair, please submit a pull request to add your GR/IDP report, your BSc/MSc thesis or your final